-When you complete a beta exam, you do not receive a score immediately because the scoring model for the exam is not yet finalized.
+When you complete a beta exam, you do not receive a score immediately because the scoring model for the exam is not yet finalised.

 Beta exam results

-After the beta period closes, we statistically analyze the data to evaluate the performance of each question.
+After the beta period closes, we statistically analyse the data to evaluate the performance of each question.
 We also read and evaluate all comments provided during the beta exam.

 Passing the beta exam